Treatment to Kill the Colony

 Termites can be treated with chemicals or bait stations.
 After a treatment the termites are gone within 60 days.

-The chemical is applied in a continuous band around the foundation and as the termites crawl through the chemical on their way to your wood framing, they pick up the chemical and reapply it to other termites in the colony, killing off the colony.
+The non-repellent chemical is applied in a continuous band around the foundation and as the termites crawl through the chemical on their way to your house, they pick up the chemical and reapply it to other termites in the colony, killing off the colony.

 Springtime is Termite Time